-Bull River/Aberfeldie Dam (Wardner) – This canyon waterfall is next to the roadside, near the Aberfeldie Dam.
-Stay clear of the road/bridge and park, it’s here to capture the best picturesque photos of these falls.
+Bull River/Aberfeldie Dam (Wardner/Cranbrook) – This canyon waterfall is next to the roadside, near the Aberfeldie Dam.
+Stay clear of the dam (park away and access on foot to capture your photos of the gushing water).

 (Location: While travelling east on Highway #3 from Cranbrook, near Wardner turn left onto the Wardener/Fort Steele Road and then turn right onto the Bull River Forest Service road and travel approximately 20-kms to see the falls).